Fabiola-I/Smart-parking-Rwanda-/README.md

  # My Journee At kLab

  The journey began with a rigorous application process for online courses with Ihuzo Academy, a challenge that tested my perseverance and determination.
-Despite the initial difficulties, I successfully completed the demanding curriculum, culminating in a final project presentation at Klab.
+Despite the initial difficulties, I completed the demanding curriculum, culminating in a final project presentation at Klab.

 During the online courses, I delved into simulations of intricate circuits using ThinkerCAD, a new experience that pushed me beyond my comfort zone.
 Despite being adept at hardware, mastering the simulation with ESP8266 modules posed unique challenges, particularly in transmitting data to ThingSpeak.
-Nevertheless, with persistence and dedication, I overcame these hurdles to deliver a comprehensive project proposal on the "Itwararike" device—an innovative solution designed to aid visually impaired individuals those who are not familiar with trafiic sign in safely navigating zebra crossings.
+Nevertheless, with persistence and dedication, I overcame these hurdles to deliver a comprehensive project proposal on the "Itwararike" device—an innovative solution designed to aid visually impaired individuals who are unfamiliar with traffic signs in safely navigating zebra crossings.

 Selected to proceed to the next phase, I transitioned to physical classes at Klab, where I immersed myself in the world of IoT.
 From understanding the fundamentals to exploring advanced concepts like machine-to-machine communication and data transmission protocols, I embraced every learning opportunity with enthusiasm.